-Alamosa County Has Adopted The 2018 IBC Building Codes
+Alamosa County Has Adopted The 2018 ICC Building Codes

 The Building Department administers building codes as adopted by the Board of County Commissioners for the design, construction, and renovation of all structures and onsite wastewater treatment systems (OWTS) in unincorporated Alamosa County.